leludo84/vol3-linux-profiles/README.md

 | Debian 11    | all    | *Coming soon ...* |
 | Debian 12    | all    | *Coming soon ...* |

-> **WARNING**: Ubuntu 20 and 22 do not provide old packages in their repository (the last 15 or 20 kernels).
+:warning: Ubuntu 20 and 22 do not provide old packages in their repository (the last 15 or 20 kernels).
 We haven't profile older than this project.
+Use https://github.com/p0dalirius/volatility3-symbols for old symbols.

 ## Build